Non-Orthogonal Multiple Access Enhanced Multi-User Semantic Communication: Performance Analysis

 \subsection{Rate Region}

 For the two-user NOMA downlink scenario considered in this paper, the received SNR of user-N and user-F can be denoted as:

-User-F decodes its message treating the interference from user-N as noise.
+User-F decodes its message by treating the interference from user-N as noise.
 And user-N is able to detect the signal of both users.
-Therefore the signal of user-F is not regarded as an interference for user-N. In the characterization of the rate region and power region, it is assumed that user-N requires textual data while user-F requires image-type data for simplicity.
+Therefore, the signal of user-F is not regarded as an interference for user-N. For the characterization of the rate region and power region, it is assumed that user-N requires textual data, while user-F requires image-type data for simplicity.
 The same analysis can be done for any other pairing situations.
-The downlink S-Rate of each user can be given as follows:
+The downlink S-Rate of each user can be calculated as:

-Note that the characterization of the NOMA rate region is carried out under the requirement on the semantic accuracy $\boldsymbol{\xi}_{K}^{S, req}$ and $\boldsymbol{\xi}_{Cr}^{I, req}$, since the concern of semantic users may be not only the transmission rate but also the accuracy of contents.
+Note that the characterization of the NOMA rate region is carried out under the requirements for the semantic accuracy $\boldsymbol{\xi}_{K}^{S, req}$ and $\boldsymbol{\xi}_{Cr}^{I, req}$, since the concern of semantic users may be not only the transmission rate but also the accuracy of contents.
 And in order to satisfy the accuracy requirement, the minimum power allocation factor can be calculated as follows:

 where each point in the rate region should satisfy $\rho_{N}+\rho_{F}=1$ to achieve the maximum possible $\Gamma_{N}$ and $\Gamma_{F}$.
 Besides, $\rho_{N}^{min}+\rho_{F}^{min}<1$ should be met, otherwise the rate region is $\emptyset$.
 Each point in the rate region can be calculated by fixing $\Gamma_{N}$ and computing the maximum $\Gamma_{F}$.
 For each $\Gamma_{N}^{min} = \frac{WI_{S}}{KL_{S}}\boldsymbol{\xi}_{K}^{S,req}\leq \overline{\Gamma_{N}} \leq \Gamma_{F}^{max} = \frac{WI_{S}}{KL_{S}}\boldsymbol{\xi}_{K}^{S}\left(\frac{P_{max}|\mathbf{h}_{N}|^{2}}{\sigma_{N}^{2}W}\right)$, the minimum power factor for user-N is: